 DC Public Works Expands Biodiesel Truck Fleet With Optimus Technologies' Advanced Fuel Systems

-Optimus Systems, Paired with 100% Biodiesel from REG, Allows the Department to Easily Achieve Sustainability Goals
+Optimus Systems, Paired with 100% Biodiesel from Chevron Renewable Energy Group, Allows the Department to Easily Achieve Sustainability Goals

 WASHINGTON D.C. - The D.C.
 Department of Public Works (DPW) increased the number of heavy-duty fleet vehicles capable of running on renewable pure biodiesel (B100) by installing Optimus Technologies’ Vector System onto 17 new refuse trucks.
 The innovative fuel system allows the DPW to realize its sustainable energy goals immediately, as enabling the trucks to operate on B100 reduces up to 86% of the vehicles’ greenhouse gas emissions.